carbonblack/carbon-black-cloud-threat-intelligence-connector/README.md

 $ python wizard.py
 ```
 This is going to provide a menu with the options:
-* migration your current config
+* migrate your current config
 * create new config file
 * add new site/feed information